-Discover the beautiful golden stone villages of Montferrand, Monpazier and Molieres
+Discover the beautiful golden stone villages of Belvès, Montferrand and Monpazier.

-Stay in charming 3 and 4-star hotels, with 4 gourmet dinners included
+Stay in charming 3 and 4-star hotels, with 3 gourmet dinners included.

 Gourmet walking holiday in the Dordogne

 With numerous hiking trails in an idyllic rural landscape, the Dordogne region is a walker’s delight.
-This gastronomical walking trip will take you from the banks of the meandering Dordogne River up to the higher wooded plateau of the Périgord.
+This gastronomical walking trip will take you from the charming medieval village of Belvès up to the higher wooded grounds of the Périgord plateau.
 You will follow hidden footpaths through the picturesque countryside of South West France.

 Walk from village to village, visiting places like historic Montferrand, the Cistern Abbey of Cadouin and impressive Château de Biron.
 End your trip in Monpazier, a jewel of a ‘bastide’, which is included on the well-known list of ‘the most beautiful villages of France’.
 Along the way, you will enjoy comfortable stays and delicious dining in three attractive, small family-run hotels which we’ve hand-picked for you on this trip.

 |7 DAYS / 6 NIGHTS||From €955 per person sharing*

 *Discounts available for groups of 3 in a triple room.

 ||This tour includes 6 overnight stays, at 2 charming hotels and 1 B&B. The first and last hotels have swimming pools.
 Rooms with en-suite bathroom are guaranteed in all.

 Extra nights can also be booked at any of the hotels along the way.